rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="550" src='graphics_images/fig6.2_top20_occ_annual_mean_wage_boxplot.png'>

-- Fig 6.2: Box plot showing the distribution of annual mean wages for the top 20 occupations.
+- **Fig 6.2: Box plot showing the distribution of annual mean wages for the top 20 occupations**

 ### Key Insights:

-The top occupations mentioned above, [nurse anesthetics, computer and information research scientists, and architectural and engineering managers], are shown to have not only the highest annual wages but also the highest ranges of salaries amongst other professions.
+The top occupations mentioned above, **[nurse anesthetics, computer and information research scientists, and architectural and engineering managers]**, are shown to have not only the highest annual wages but also the highest ranges of salaries amongst other professions.
 Even though Computer and Information Research Scientists have a higher max salary, their average salary is much lower than Nurse Anesthetics.
 So on average, Nurse Anesthetics will make more than Computer and Information Research Scientists, even if the latter profession has higher peaks.

 ## (7) Distribution of High-Paid Individuals across different Age Groups
 ## How is the distribution of high-paid individuals across different age groups?

 <img align="center" width="900" height="350" src='graphics_images/fig7.1_count_high_paid_age_group_barchart.png'>

-- Fig 7.1: Bar chart showing the count of high-paid individuals by age
+- **Fig 7.1: Bar chart showing the count of high-paid individuals by age**

 ### Key Insights: